 - Given the biggest opportunity is increasing deeper engagement, the first thing we’ll try is adding event creation tips, which should lead to more engaging event posts overall

 Leave a comment below with your thoughts and questions, and we will answer them promptly.

 3. List of Product Manager Interview Questions: Strategy ↑

-In addition, here are a few more strategy questions that were asked in PM interviews at Google, Facebook, Microsoft, Amazon, and LinkedIn, according to data from Glassdoor.com.
-If you have any questions about them or would like feedback on how to answer them, you can leave your answer for one of the questions below and our team will get back to you:
+Below are a few more strategy questions that were asked in PM interviews at Google, Facebook, Microsoft, Amazon, and LinkedIn, according to data from Glassdoor.com.
+If you'd like to learn about the other types of questions you may face, you can also visit our ultimate guide to product manager interview questions.

 - How would you monetize Facebook Messenger?

 - Imagine you’re a PM at a startup that works with big data from the NHL — what’s the first product you would ship?